 As in Client-Server, PubSub message flooding attacks can use both well-formed and malformed Messages.
 For well-formed Messages, the attacker could be one in which the publisher is not a member of the SecurityGroup and one in which it is a member.
 For malformed Messages, an attacker could use a malicious Publisher that floods a network with malformed Messages in order to exhaust the system’s resources.

 An attacker can send special message that will cause an application to crash.
 This is usually the result of a known problem in a stack or application.
-These system bugs can allow a Client to issue a command that would cause the Server to crash, as an alternate it might be a Server that can respond to a legitimate message with a response that would cause the Client to crash.
+These system bugs can allow a Client to issue a command that would cause the Server to crash, as an alternate it could be a Server that can respond to a legitimate message with a response that would cause the Client to crash.
 The attacker could also be a Publisher that issues a Message that would cause Subscribers to crash.

 Eavesdropping impacts Confidentiality directly and if session establishment is not secured Authentication and Authorization.
 It also indirectly threatens all other security objectives.